WHOIS and RDAP: Domain Registration Lookup Guide

 If you need to contact a domain owner today, you usually have to go through the registrar's contact form.
 They forward your message without revealing the owner's actual email.

-Even with privacy protections, WHOIS is useful for:
+Even with privacy protections, registration data is useful for:

-WHOIS shows status codes that tell you what the domain can and cannot do:
+RDAP and legacy WHOIS responses can show status codes that tell you what the domain can and cannot do:

 - clientTransferProhibited - owner locked it so nobody can transfer it away